fabianzelaya/C-Program-Multiplication-Tables/README.md

 | 10| 20 | 40 | 60 | 80 | 100| 120| 140| 160| 180| 200| 220| 240|

 <!-- Continue with tables for numbers 3 to 10 -->

+You can continue this pattern to create tables for numbers 3 to 10 as well.
+This Markdown format can be used in your GitHub README file to display the multiplication tables.